Increasing awareness – and increasing our team! - The Lily Foundation

 Maria O’Hanlon joined us at the start of the year to support our expanding research portfolio.
 Having gained a degree in Biomedical Sciences at Nottingham Trent University, Maria went on to study her Masters at Newcastle, where she spent time in the Newcastle Fertility Centre and crossed paths with the team working in the field of IVF and, in particular, mitochondrial donation.

-At the same time, through her mum who works at an occupational therapy clinic, she met a young boy who suffered from mito.
+At the same time, through her mum who works at an occupational therapy clinic, she met a young boy who suffered from mitochondrial disease.
 Maria kept in touch with his family, and this gave her a personal as well as a professional connection to the disease.
-So when it came to doing her PhD, she chose a subject close to her heart – mitochondrial research, but in this case looking at it in connection with Parkinson’s disease.
+So when it came to doing her PhD, she chose a subject close to her heart – mitochondrial research, but in this case looking at it in connection with Parkinson’s.

 After completing her studies, Maria worked for a time at a life sciences marketing agency.
-But already familiar with The Lily Foundation through her work at Newcastle, she leapt at the chance to become involved with the charity and work in the field of mito once again when the opportunity came up.
+But already familiar with The Lily Foundation through her work at Newcastle, she leapt at the chance to become involved with the charity and work in the field of mitochondrial disease research once again.

 The research team hit the road

-And Maria had barely got her feet under the table before she was out on the road with colleagues Alison (Head of Research & Innovation) and Katie (Patient Engagement & Advocacy Manager), heading to Bristol for this week’s 50th annual conference of the British Paediatric Neurology Association.
+And Maria had barely got her feet under the table before she was out on the road with colleagues Alison (Head of Research & Innovation) and Katie (Patient Engagement & Advocacy Manager), heading to Bristol for this week’s 50th annual conference of the British Paediatric Neurology Association (BPNA).

 The BPNA is the professional organisation for doctors who specialise in the care of children with neurological disorders.
 Attended by paediatric neurologists and trainees from all over the world, this conference has always been a great opportunity for us to spread the word about our work, and this year’s event is no different.